expanded November 29, 2021

 Many of the survivors of the prison camps didn’t talk about it for many years afterward.
 Some nearly never did: This was a theme of a documentary several years ago that interviewed some of the last survivors, some talking for the first time to anyone about their experience.
 They were silent because they were wholly oriented to living.
 They made lives as if there is only futurity.

 I will never forget my exiting from witnessing the entire nine hours of the “Shoah” documentary in one day—Silent.
 There was “Nothing” to say.
 (There was ultimate Nothing-ness escaping words.)
 Anyone who might have approached me to ask “What do you have to say about that?” would have seen me look back like blank-faced children in war, turn away, walk away silent.

-Scholars weaponize charges of “Nazi sympathy,” if not “antisemitism” to—evidently—defend against something, I don’t know: Was it disappointed young hopes for philosophy that met Heidegger’s texts and loved that until they were faced with his “failure” to bridge for them the Silence lived and the only possible option of beginning again as if another apocalypse isn’t possible, because we’re enabling that to be part of our essence: “Never Again” happens due to we who are making it so in futures, not because we live bound to—so to speak—the Depres-sive Position.
-There is no guidance for beginning from Nothingness.
+Scholars weaponize invalid charges of “Nazi sympathy,” if not “antisemitism,” to—evidently—defend against something, I don’t know: Was it disappointed young hopes for philosophy that met Heidegger’s texts and loved that until they were faced with his “failure” to bridge for them what Germans didn’t begin to face until their children forced the issue in the 1980s?

 It is no mere point of poetics that the cosmos is black and Silent.

-Nothing will Arrive from the stars to keep humanity from disappearing.
+Nothing will Arrive from the stars to keep humanity from burning away.